TrendingTechnology/reactgo.com-1/blog/intro-methods-and-data-property-vuejs/index.md

 ```bash
 vue create vue-app
 ```
-This above will download required files in `vue-app` folder.
+This above command will download required files in `vue-app` folder.

 >Note: if you don't about how to create vue project using cli then check out my [Vue Cli 3 tutorial](/vue-cli3-tutorial-creating-project/)